 As a general rule of thumb, the only things that should go down the toilet are human waste and toilet paper.
-Regardless of whether it heads towards a sewage system or a septic tank, no matter how powerful the flush or even if you think it's too small to cause harm in those big pipes, remember: the toilet should never be treated like a trash can.
-Even when the items advertise that they are "biodegradable" or "flushable", anything sent down the pipes puts both the home and the waste systems at risk in a variety of ways.
+Regardless of whether it heads towards a sewage system or a septic tank, and no matter how powerful your flush is or if you think the item is too small to cause harm in those big pipes, remember: Your toilet should never be treated like a trash can.
+Even when the items advertise that they are "biodegradable" or "flushable", anything sent down the pipes puts both the home and the waste systems that service it at risk in a variety of ways.

 Wet wipes are not required for a bathroom routine, but if they are preferred, throw the wipes away instead of flushing them.
 Ensure that there is a trashcan available in all bathrooms throughout the home for these and other sanitary products and clean them out frequently.

 It's not uncommon to see signs in public restrooms reminding women to properly dispose of tampons and pads.
 Even on the rare occasion that a trash can is not readily available, these items should never be flushed down the toilet.
 Remember that these products, much like diapers, are designed to expand when they absorb moisture, which makes them difficult to flush.
 Depending on their size, they may not even make it past the U-pipe.